Westwinds recruits Music Professionals from the Calgary area to lead our musical programs. Find out a little more about each below.

 Choral music is a huge passion of Nicole’s and she believes strongly that there is nothing more exciting than when voices come together to create something beautiful.
 As an educator, Nicole empowers her singers to use multiple musical strategies – theory, solfege, vocal technique, and conducting – to more fully engage in the music.
 Nicole also believes that it is the mutual trust that builds among the ensemble that takes a piece of music from being an enjoyable sing to a truly moving experience.

-Ross McIntyre (Joined 1992) - Green Concert, Silver Concert
+Ross McIntyre (Joined 1992) - Silver Concert, Wind Orchestra

 Ross has been teaching music for The Calgary Board of Education for the past 25 years.
 He is currently enjoying his 16th year as director of bands at Lord Beaverbrook High School.
 Mr. McIntyre has worked extensively with junior and senior high school groups and honor bands throughout western Canada.
 In addition to his busy schedule Ross co-directs a beginning adult band with the Westwinds Music Society.